Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 - Giving some percentage consistently is often better than emotional spurts of giving.
 It trains discipline and stewardship.

-The New Testament encourages regular, sacrificial giving to help spread the gospel and provide for the poor, widows, and orphans in our midst.
+The New Testament urges us to give regularly and sacrificially.
+This helps to spread the gospel and help the poor, widows, and orphans.

 Key Takeaways on Tithing in the New Testament

-- Tithing was commanded under Old Testament law to support the Levites and priests, foreigners, widows, orphans, and the poor (Deuteronomy 26:12-13).
+- Tithing was commanded under Old Testament law.
+It was to support the Levites, priests, foreigners, widows, orphans, and the poor (Deuteronomy 26:12-13).

 - The New Testament encourages Christians to give generously.
 (2 Corinthians 9:6).

-- Jesus affirmed tithing for Jews under the law but expects Christians to continue tithing (Mathew 23:23).
+- Jesus affirmed tithing for Jews under the law.
+He expects Christians to continue to tithe (Matthew 23:23).

 - Hebrews 7 explains tithing in the old covenant and that it was carried over to the new covenant.